Nuitka/Nuitka/Developer_Manual.rst

   Calling "upx" on the created binaries, would be easy.

-* The timing of ``__del__`` calls.

-  When you do a(b(c())) in Python, it deletes the argument value, i.e. return value of c() immediately after calling b().

-  Currently we translate that to C++ roughly like this: a(b(c())) as well.
-Only that in C++, b returns an object, that has a scope.
-It appears, the d-tor is executed at the end of the statement.
-In C++ the ";" is a sequence point, i.e. things must be done by then.

-  Unfortunately C++ loves temporaries so much, it won't immediately delete them after use, but only after full expression, which means ")" or ";", and attempts with fake sequence points all failed.

-  But, there may be another way.
-Right now, ``PyObject *`` is the interface for about everything passed around.
-And "PyObjectTemporary" releases values that are needed by the interface to have a reference, and deleted afterwards.

-  But it could, and should be different.
-All helper functions should be template functions that accept ``PyObjectRef1`` and ``PyObjectRef0``, and know about the reference, and then manage ``PyObjectRef1`` instances to release their reference as soon as they are not needed.
-With ``PyObjectRef0`` that would be a no-op.

-  This is a lot of work.
-The good news, is that it's work that will be needed, to support types other than ``PyObject *`` efficiently.
-Them being converted to ``PyObject *`` and releasing that reference, it would be transparent to all code.

 * In-lining constant "exec" and "eval".

   It should be possible to re-formulate at least cases without "locals" or